-If your Mitsubishi has developed erratic shifting or won't shifting at all it can be an indication of a serious problem such as faulty valve body, worn bands, faulty transmission speed sensor, and torque converter but those symptoms can also be caused by low transmission fluid level.
+If your Mitsubishi has developed erratic shifting or won't shifting at all, it can indicate a serious problem such as faulty valve body, worn bands, faulty transmission speed sensor, torque converter, or something as simple as low transmission fluid level.

 Mitsubishi transmission problems quite often are caused by low transmission fluid level.
 Transmission fluid leaks can develop around the transmission pan gasket.

 Common Mitsubishi automatic transmissions problems:

 - Transmission won't go in gear.

 - Won't shift out of neutral or park

 - Jumping to neutral while driving

 Some of these symptoms may not be due to a transmission issue.
 For example, a faulty Mass Air Flow (MAF) sensor, failed catalytic convertor, or accelerator pedal could cause similar symptoms.

 Mitsubishi 4-speed and 5-speed automatic transmission installed on Mitsubishi Lancer, Mirage, Galant, and Outlander are very reliable with few issues and can easily last over 150,000 miles.